sumbach/modern-cljs/doc/tutorial-13.md

 ```

 > NOTE 8: To maintain the same behaviour as before, we did not
-> refactor the `validate-form` too much and just added `email` and
+> refactor the `validate-form` too much and just passed `email` and
-> `password` DOM elements to `validate-form` itself.
+> `password` DOM elements as parameters to `validate-form`.

-Aren't you curious like me to see if everything is still working?
+Aren't you curious to see if everything is still working?
 Let's
 run the application as usual:

 ```bash